 - Introduction: Introduce yourself to the parents.
 What’s your background with the sport and with coaching in general?

 - Discuss your coaching philosophy.
 What can the parents expect from you, as a coach?
+How will you balance skill development, fun, and winning?

 - Explain what you expect from each player.
 What is acceptable behavior, and what is not?